kcsheng/prompto/README.md

 - [2, 3, 2, 1]
 - [2, 3, 1, 2]

-If a user only specifies the length of password, without detailing the number of special and numeric characters, uppercase and lowercase letters, the program will conduct a range screening.
+If a user only specifies the length of password, without detailing the number of special and numeric characters, uppercase and lowercase letters, the program will conduct a range screening, then work on generating the password based on the range.

 For example, when the password length is between 8 and 16, the sequence of numbers for special character, numeric, uppercase letter are fixed as 1, 1, 2.
 The rest are lowercase letters.
 This is denoted as 'Range: 8 - 16, [1, 1, 2]'.
 All numbers go up proportionally.
 All 8 possible ranges are detailed as below: